daveebbelaar/langfuse-self-hosted/README.md

 - OpenAI: https://platform.openai.com/docs/quickstart

 ## Getting Started
+- Clone this repository and open it up in your IDE or terminal
 - Run `cp .env.example .env` and replace values appropriately in the .env file
 - Run `docker compose up -d` to get the langfuse instance running.
 - Navigate to `http://localhost:3000`